-From the corporate view, why spend millions on an investigative staff when you can put some babble-head commentator behind a desk, point a camera at him and produce a higher profit.
+From the corporate view, why spend millions on an investigative staff when you can put babble-head divisive commentators behind studio desks, point a camera at them, and produce a higher profit.

 The majority of today's social and political media sources - newspapers, magazines, radio, television and publishing houses, are owned by an extremely small number of very large corporations.

 We can talk all day about the causes and vehicles of deliberate deception, but the reasons for the wide acceptance of untruths, in most instances, is plain and simple ... for the media, it's safer and more profitable ... for the viewer, it's easier, and it feels safer.

 So, if the goal is denial, everybody wins!

 As long as there is an appearance of maintaining the status quo, to quote Winston Churchill, "When stumbling upon the truth, most people will brush themselves off and continue on as if nothing happened".